View Document

 (65) The University will take steps to identify and manage actual, potential and perceived conflicts of interest.

-(66) Pending the outcome of an investigation/enquiry, staff may be subject to disciplinary action in accordance with University policies/procedures and the Collective Agreement.
+(66) Pending the outcome of an investigation/enquiry, staff may be subject to disciplinary action in accordance with University policies/procedures and the Enterprise Agreement.
 In cases of serious conflict of interest, this may even lead to termination of employment.

 Privacy